School of Social Work

 Undergraduate students in the School of Social Work may apply up to 12 credits of military science courses at the 3000 and 4000 levels in Aerospace Studies (Air Force ROTC), Military Science (Army ROTC), and Naval Science (Navy ROTC) towards their degree as free electives.
 These credits cannot count as Social Work credit towards the degree.

-Academic Advising
+Advising

 Early and regular contact with the advisor can be extremely helpful.
-The advisor is a knowledgeable person with whom students may discuss issues of concern in relation to university regulations, course selection, and career paths.
+The advisor is a knowledgeable person with whom students may discuss issues of concern in relation to university regulations, course selection and career paths.

 Academic advisors are particularly important for social work majors.
 The Bachelor of Social Work curriculum is organized so that courses scheduled to be taken later in the program build on the knowledge and skill foundation provided in the liberal arts and social work courses taken earlier.
-For this reason, most social work courses designate successful completion (with a C or better) of earlier courses as prerequisite to taking later courses.
-This program of study for B.S.W. students has been carefully designed and approved by faculty.
-It is intended to provide students with a coherent, integrated, and high-quality learning experience.
+For this reason, most social work courses designate successful completion (with a C or better) of earlier courses as a prerequisite to taking later courses.
+This program of study for BSW students has been carefully designed and approved by faculty.
+It is intended to provide students with a coherent, integrated and high-quality learning experience.

 Students must assume primary responsibility for knowing the requirements for their degree and for acquiring information about their academic status.